jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Mechanical Turk is an online crowd sourcing platform created by Amazon.
 The site acts like a job board - Requesters can post jobs (Human Intelligence Tasks or HITs in MTurk parlance) which can be completed by Workers.

 Mechanical Turk is very popular with researchers in psychology because you can quickly collect survey responses for a low cost.
 Two of the most common use cases are pilot testing studies and study components and running high powered studies.

-The typical MTurk study is generally shorter and less complex than a lab study, though this isn't necessary to get good data.
+The typical MTurk study is generally shorter and less complex than a lab study, but you can run longer and more complex studies and still get great data.

 ---